This post may contain affiliate links. Please read my disclosure policy.

 There are several ways to eat this:

-- with your favorite dairy-free milk, like a cereal (use coconut or tigernut milk for AIP)
+• with your favorite dairy-free milk, like a cereal (use coconut milk or tigernut milk or banana milk for AIP)

-If you're more of a visual person, watch this video on how easy it is to make this nut-free granola!
+If you're more of a visual person, watch the full-length video on YouTube to see how easy it is to make this nut-free granola!

 Chocolate Tigernut Granola (AIP, Paleo, Vegan, Nut-free)